 Over the past 10 years, we’ve invested £350 million across all our campuses.
 Our libraries have a brand new look, we’ve revamped historic buildings and built state-of-the-art new facilities, plus we’re proud to be one of the most sustainable universities in the world.

-The EIC will act as a base for all of the University’s enterprise activities and will create a dynamic learning environment, where students and graduate entrepreneurs can interact and collaborate with academics, researchers, small growing businesses and larger companies.
-The centre will be completed in 2020.
+The DEC is a base for all of the University’s enterprise activities creating a dynamic learning environment, where students and graduate entrepreneurs can interact and collaborate with academics, researchers, small growing businesses and larger companies.

 Medical Technologies Innovation Centre (MTIF)